Support My Local and supportmylocal.org are trading styles of Doctor-IT Limited.

 1. What we will do for you

 We allow unregistered users to search for suppliers.
 Registered users may also write reviews and report issues.
-Users with paid plans can advertise their businesses and collect and respond to reviews.
+Suppliers with paid plans or services can advertise their businesses, sell goods and services and collect and respond to reviews.

 We may edit or delete any content you provide at any time at our sole discretion, and we have no obligation to review the information you provide.
 We may also move or close any reviews, comments or posts for any reason and without notice.